Generic name: carbamazepine [ kar-ba-MAZ-e-peen ]

 Carbamazepine may cause some people to be agitated, irritable, or display other abnormal behaviors.
 It may also cause some people to have suicidal thoughts and tendencies or to become more depressed.
 If you or your caregiver notice any of these unwanted effects, tell your doctor right away.

-carbamazepine may cause some people to become drowsy, dizzy, lightheaded, or less alert than they are normally, especially when they are starting treatment or increasing the dose.
+This medicine may cause some people to become drowsy, dizzy, lightheaded, or less alert than they are normally, especially when they are starting treatment or increasing the dose.
 It may also cause blurred or double vision, weakness, or loss of muscle control in some people.
-Make sure you know how you react to carbamazepine before you drive, use machines, or do anything else that could be dangerous if you are not alert and well-coordinated or able to see well.
+Make sure you know how you react to this medicine before you drive, use machines, or do anything else that could be dangerous if you are not alert and well-coordinated or able to see well.

 Check with your doctor immediately if blurred vision, difficulty in reading, or any other change in vision occurs during or after treatment.
 Your doctor may want you to have your eyes checked by an ophthalmologist (eye doctor).

-Do not stop using carbamazepine without first checking with your doctor.
+Do not stop using this medicine without first checking with your doctor.
 Your doctor may want you to gradually reduce the amount you are using before stopping it completely.
 This may help prevent worsening of seizures and reduce the possibility of withdrawal symptoms.

 Birth control pills containing estrogen may not work properly if you take them while you are using carbamazepine.
 Unplanned pregnancies may occur.
 Use a different or additional means of birth control while you are taking carbamazepine.
 If you have any questions about this, check with your doctor.

-Grapefruit and grapefruit juice may increase the effects of carbamazepine by increasing the amount in the body.
-You should not eat grapefruit or drink grapefruit juice while you are receiving carbamazepine.
+Grapefruit and grapefruit juice may increase the effects of this medicine by increasing the amount in the body.
+You should not eat grapefruit or drink grapefruit juice while you are receiving this medicine.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.